The Moreland Terrace Historic District is located in Bristol County, Massachusetts and is just east of Page Street and St. Luke’s Hospital.

 If you love this area, you may need to wait.
 There aren’t too many homes in the neighborhood, so inventory can be limited.
 For example: There are only 8 homes on Moreland Terrace (all Colonials) and there have only been a handful of transactions dating back to 1995 according to MLS records.
 Stetson Street has 7 homes, again, mostly Colonials with a couple of Cape-Cod style homes in the mix.
 The last time a home sold on Stetson Street (at the time of this article) was 2013.
 Meriam Street only has 6 total homes, 1 of which is a Ranch.

-Homes currently for Sale on Moreland Terrace
+Homes currently for Sale on or around Moreland Terrace

 More Historic Home Listings in New Bedford